October 13, 2008 – Psalm Song

 On October 13, 2008, I met with my weekly bible study/faith sharing group to read the upcoming Sunday readings and share our thoughts.
 The Psalm reading for the following Sunday came from Psalm 96.

-But because of the readings this particular week, I planned to play the Psalm 96 song after our discussion of the psalm.
-I specifically planned to wait until all the discussion was complete before monopolizing any additional time with music.
+But because of the readings this particular week, I planned to play the Psalm 96 song after our discussion of the psalm as part of my contribution to the reflection.
+I specifically planned to wait until all the spontaneous discussion was complete before monopolizing any additional time with music.
 I was just about to open my mouth to preface the music nobody else knew I was going to play, when one fellow said the psalm reminded him of the song Sing a New Song and how so many of the psalms have been the inspiration for our present day church hymns.
-Once he was done explaining his point, I started the song from my laptop — with no better segue than what he already shared.
+Once he was done expressing his point, I started the song from my laptop — with no better segue than what he’d already shared.
 What a God-incidence that was!